chloelavrat/speech-to-text-app/README.md

 ![](./assets/images/banner.png)

 Speech to Text App is a [Streamlit](https://streamlit.io/) application that allows users to transcribe speech to text from either an uploaded audio file or a YouTube video.
 The app uses the [whisper](https://github.com/openai/whisper) speech-to-text library developed by OpenAI.

+<center><a style="color: black;" href="https://github.com/azerty-labs/speech-to-text-app/blob/main/doc/capture.png" target="_blank"><bold>Click here to see the app</bold></a></center>

 ## Usage